codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a girl between two posts?
-Annette.
+A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”

 ## Daily Trivia

-In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. center
+ 1. Shamir
- 2. relative
+ 2. Stable
- 3. absolute
+ 3. Schottky
- 4. static
+ 4. Secure

 <details>
   <summary>Answer</summary>
-  center
+  Shamir
 </details>